Smart Phone Users-Tap the 3 lines directly below for the navigation/site menu.

 The special Golden Anniversary edition was available for one year only during 1989 to commemorate 50 years of Cybis art in the United States.

 Young Brave was released as part of the Constitutional Collection.
 He was declared a limited numbered edition with individual sculptures to be numbered during the year of release only.
 No limit was declared.
 However, in 1993 the studio published a declared limit of 750 copies with 25 additional copies for distribution outside the continental United States.
+It is unlikely all 775 declared copies of Young Brave were produced.

 Issue / Completed Price